📰 News 💡 Insights 📊 Analysis 🔄 Transfers 🏥 Injuries

 What a Bankroll Really Is

-A bankroll is the total amount of money you set aside strictly for betting.
+A bankroll is the total amount of money you set aside strictly for prediction.
 It is not savings, rent, bills, or borrowed money.
 It is money you can afford to lose without stress.

 Once defined, your bankroll becomes a tool, not a temptation.
-Protecting it is more important than any single bet.
+Protecting it is more important than any single pick.

 Related Article